 Applications of GIS in Oil and Gas Industry

 The applications of GIS in oil and gas industry can improve the cost-efficiency and deliver timely information.
-There are different techniques how a GIS can be applied in oil and gas related sectors: geodatabases, remote sensing, automation and more.
+There are different ways to apply GIS to oil and gas related sectors.
+For example, you can use geodatabases, remote sensing, map automation and more.

 Now it’s your turn.
 What are some other examples of GIS in the petroleum industry?